Exploring Chicago: Free Things to Do in Chicago

 Garfield Park

-Garfield Park is a 30 minute train ride to the west of downtown, but it is well worth the wait!
+Garfield Park is a 30-minute train ride to the west of downtown and well worth the trip.
 Catch the Green Line to the Conservatory stop, named for the Garfield Park Conservatory.
 With approximately 120,000 plants, you could easily spend an entire day floating through the tropical paths.

 Free Tours

-For a more hands-on approach to learning about Chicago, check out the various walking tours offered throughout the city.
-Ranging from architectural tours for the history buffs, to ghost tours for the spooky lovers, there is a walk for everyone.
-Although not completely free, these tours operate on a “pay-what-you-like” system.
+For a more hands-on approach to learning about Chicago, check out the various walking tours offered throughout the city, ranging from architectural tours for the history buffs, to ghost tours for the spooky lovers.

 Revolution Brewing Company

-After a long day, we can’t think of anything better than a cold, crisp beer.
-Why not sip on a local brew while taking a free backstage tour of how it was made?
-Look no further than Illinois’ largest independent craft brewery, Revolution Brewing Company.
+After a long day at the museums, we can’t think of anything better than a cold, crisp beer.
+So, why not sip on a local brew while taking a backstage tour of how it was made?
+For that experience, look no further than Illinois’ largest independent craft brewery, Revolution Brewing Company.
 With a beer for every palette, from their hibiscus ale to their Oktoberfest, Revolution provides both quality beverages and a super fun brewery tour.
+Although no longer free, this tour only costs $15 and comes with 2 beer samples and a glass to take home.

-Now that you have a lay of the land and a few ideas for the weekend, you can use your free time to explore the city!
+Now that you know a lay of the free activities land, you can use your weekend to explore the city.
 With so many free things to do in Chicago, there’s no reason to compromise your budget in order to have a good time.

 Looking to Make Chicago Your New Home?

 Whether you’re moving from another state or just across the city, reach out to AptAmigo to find your dream apartment in Chicago.
-From 24/7 customer service to local expertise, our agents will help make your apartment hunt as seamless and stress-free as possible!
-The process is easy: just tell us your requirements, preferred location, and budget, and we’ll do all the hard work for you.
+From 24/7 customer service to our local expertise, our agents will make your apartment hunt as seamless and stress-free as possible.
+The process is easy: tell us your requirements, preferred location, and budget, and we’ll do all the hard work for you.

 About the Author